d3rp3tt3/ai-case-study/README.md

 Tempus, being a privately-held company, has disclosed limited details regarding the extent of its products' adoption within the healthcare provider and life sciences sectors.

-As it prepares for an IPO in 2024, Tempus has had to give more transparency into its financials and business processes.
-These records show they had a net loss of $289.8 million in 2023, which was roughly $70 million more than their net loss in 2022.
+As it prepares for its fist quarterly report following its June 2024 IPO, Tempus will be required to give its shareholders more visibility into its financials and business processes.
+Their pre-IPO filings show they had a net loss of $289.8 million in 2023, which was roughly $70 million more than their net loss in 2022.
 However, their revenue continues to grow, increasing by 65.8% in 2023.
+With the IPO showing the market is optimistic about their growth and the stock continuing to grow ($66.18 as of August 23, 2024 - a nearly 66% increase), its outlook is promising.

 ### What Makes Tempus Unique in the Market

 Tempus is one of the few companies providing analysis and proactive for large populations across many types of clinical areas of focus.
 Their competitor OpGen, for instance, focuses on infectious diseases.
 OpGen is listed on the NASDAQ stock exchange [OpGen Stock](https://ir.opgen.com/stock-information/stock-quote-chart).
 Their public financials show their stock has been flat for several years now.
 As of June 13, 2024, their stock is trading at $2.45.
 Their revenue was up roughly 48% year-over-year, which was achieved by cutting their operational costs by 45%.
 At the same time, their net income was down almost 62%.

-Tempus aims to offer their shares between $35 and $37 at their IPO in 2024.
-If their stock performs well over 6 months, it could indicate that a more general and broad approach to aggregating and analyzing essential health data is more successful than very targeted solutions, such as those provided by OpGen (infections diseases) and Genuity (inflammatory and cardiovascular diseases).
+If their stock continues to perform well over 6 months, it could indicate that a more general and broad approach to aggregating and analyzing essential health data is more successful than very targeted solutions, such as those provided by OpGen (infections diseases) and Genuity (inflammatory and cardiovascular diseases).

 ## Recommendations
 I recommend Tempus improve its external marketing materials on its website to make it much easier for people to see demos of their products.
 You have to share your personal information click through several pages to get to case studies today, for instance.
 And these case studies are not showing the product - they're sharing results.
 Results matter, but video demos go a long way to help potential customers and investors understand if Tempus is a good fit for them.